nealpalmer/UsbJoy/README.md

 - Arduino Pro Micro USB-C 5V ATmega32U4 controller board used for ease of soldering.
   - Make sure to get one with the fuse on the TOP side of the board (i.e. no bottom side components).  [amazon.com](https://www.amazon.com/gp/product/B0B6HYLC44)
 - SmartButton support for all 12 Digital inputs
-  - You can choose what each button looks like for infomational purposes.
+  - You can choose what each button's LED looks like for infomational purposes.
-  - Flickering the button when initially pressed is simple feedback that the button should be working.
+  - Flickering the button when initially pressed is simple feedback that the button should be working (commuincation to UsbJoy, LED works, button works, cable connected appropriately).
   - Having the button light up when it should be useable is useful (i.e. the playing piece is being held, you can now press the shoot button).
+  - Have a couple of buttons light up to indicate the state of the robot.
 - 4 Digital connectors (Green) can have their 5V power switched on/off for use with simple led outputs (SmartButton requires it to always be powered on).
   - This sounded like a great idea initially, but I don't see a use for it now...
 - ESD diodes on all 16 3-pin connectors